JuliaData/DataFrames.jl/docs/src/man/basics.md

 !!! note

-  DataFrames.jl allows to use `Symbol`s (like `:id`) and strings (like `"id"`) for all column indexing operations for convenience.
-However, using `Symbol`s is slightly faster and should generally be preferred, if not generating them via string manipulation.
+    Remember that DataFrames.jl allows to use `Symbol`s (like `:id`) and strings (like `"id"`) for all column indexing operations for convenience.

-To remove all rows from a `DataFrame` you can use `empty` and `empty!` functions:
+    However, using `Symbol`s is slightly faster, but strings are simpler to work with when non standard characters are present in column names or one wants to manipulate them.

+Before we wrap up let us discuss the `empty` and `empty!` functions that To remove all rows from a `DataFrame`.
+Understanding the difference between the behavior of these two functions will help you to understand the function naming scheme in DataFrames.jl in general.

+Let us start with the example of using the `empty` and `empty!` functions:

 ```jldoctest dataframe
 julia> empty(german)